assyrianic/Tagha/documentation/Compiler Specifications.md

 * Return values always go in the `ralaf` (`r0`) register.
 This includes return values for natives.
 If the return data is larger than 64-bits, then optimize the function and/or native to use a hidden pointer parameter.

-* `argc` and `argv` are implemented in scripts but `env` variable is not implemented.

-* `main` MAY be able to allowed to give whatever parameters the developers embedding tagha want to give to script devs.
-Just not pointers.
+* `argc` and `argv` are implementation-defined for Tagha, so `main` could have any type of parameters as necessary to script devs.

+* if `argv` contains pointers that are not owned by the script, then **the VM _will_ throw a runtime exception if the bytecode dereferences them**.
+Keep this in mind when passing objects to the scripts.
+A workaround for this is to allocate from the script's own runtime heap, copy data to it, and pass that to `main`.

 # Tagha Script File Format

 * ------------------------------ start of header ------------------------------
- * 2 bytes: magic verifier ==> 0xC0DE
+* 4 bytes: magic verifier ==> TAGHA_MAGIC_VERIFIER
 * 4 bytes: stack size, stack size needed for the code.
 * 4 bytes: mem region size.
- * 1 byte: flags
+* 4 bytes: flags
 * ------------------------------ end of header ------------------------------
 * .functions table
 * 4 bytes: amount of funcs
 * n bytes: func table
+*     4 bytes: entry size.
- *     1 byte: 0 if bytecode func, 1 if it's a native, other flags.
+*     4 bytes: 0 if bytecode func, 1 if it's a native, other flags.
 *     4 bytes: string size + '\0' of func string
 *     4 bytes: instr len, 8 if native.
 *     n bytes: func string
 *     if bytecode func: n bytes - instructions
 *
 * .globalvars table
 * 4 bytes: amount of global vars
 * n bytes: global vars table
+*     4 bytes: entry size.
- *     1 byte: flags
+*     4 bytes: flags
 *     4 bytes: string size + '\0' of global var string
 *     4 bytes: byte size, 8 if ptr.
 *     n bytes: global var string
- *     if bytecode var: n bytes: data.
+*     n bytes: data.
 All 0 if not initialized in script code.
- *     else: 8 bytes: var address (0 at first, filled in during runtime)
 *
 * .mem region - taken control by the memory pool as both a stack and heap.